ETC5513-2025/assignment-3-reproducible-reporting-alz-alliance/README.md

 .
 ├── Assignment_3.qmd                                        # Quarto source file for the main report ├── Assignment_3.pdf                                        # Final Rendered PDF for main report
-├── Assignment_3_files/                                     # Folder that contains resources and files that are required in rendering the qmd
 ├── docs/                                                   # Folder for the project presentation slides │   ├──index.qmd                                            # Quarto source file for presentation slides │   ├──index.html                                           # Rendered HTML presentation slides